natanjunges/image-object-slicer/README.md

 # image-object-slicer
 Slice objects from images using annotation files.
 Convert an object detection dataset to an image classification one.
+To annotate the images to be used with this tool, we recommend [openvinotoolkit/cvat](https://github.com/openvinotoolkit/cvat).

 This is a fork of [gitlab.com/straighter/pascalvoc-to-image](https://gitlab.com/straighter/pascalvoc-to-image).